National Defense Authorization Act for Fiscal Year 2023: Aqua Alert Act

-The Aqua Alert Act was attached as an amendment to the NDAA by Congressman Dean Phillips (MN) in July of 2022.
-Similar to an Amber Alert system, this amendment grants the Coast Guard the ability to create an electronic notification system with the purpose of notifying the public so that they can render aid in searches for distressed individuals on waterways.
+The Aqua Alert Act was attached as an amendment to the NDAA by Congressman Dean Phillips (MN) in July 2022.
+Similar to an Amber alert system, this amendment grants the Coast Guard the ability to create an electronic notification system with the purpose of notifying the public so that they can render aid in searches for distressed individuals on waterways.